Links to voting resources and answers to your questions.

 - Fix (or “cure”) any problem with your ballot by 5 p.m. on the Thursday after Election Day.
 The Supervisor of Elections is legally required to notify you if there is a problem so that you can fix it.
 They will notify you by phone or email if they have this information on file for you.
 Otherwise they will notify you by mail.

-You can request a mail ballot at any time up to 12 days before Election Day.
+You must request your vote-by-mail ballot by 5:00 p.m. on the 12th day before Election Day if you want the ballot mailed to you.
 However, when you factor in the time required for the ballot to get mailed to you and for you to fill it out and return it, you’ll probably need more time than that.
 That’s why we recommend you request your mail ballot as soon as you decide to get one.

-If you miss the 12-day deadline, you can still request a mail ballot.
-However, an emergency affidavit may be required and you will need to go pick it up from one of the three Supervisor of Elections offices:
+If you miss the deadline, you can still request a vote-by-mail ballot, but an emergency excuse affidavit may be required and you will need to go pick it up from one of the Supervisor of Elections offices:

 - 501 1st Ave N in St Petersburg